preesm/preesm.github.io/_docs/06-devdoc.md

 Preesm relies on [**JUnit 4**](https://junit.org/junit4/) for its tests.
 We strongly recommend the developers to read about unit testing with JUnit before implementing tests in Preesm.
 The following tutorial is especially relevant: [https://www.vogella.com/tutorials/JUnit/article.html](https://www.vogella.com/tutorials/JUnit/article.html).

-When adding a new task in Preesm, the good practice is to add unit tests for the different parts of the algorithm in the **org.preesm.tests.algorithm**, possibly tests in the **org.preesm.tests.model** if the model was updated, and some full examples with actual working Workflow, Scenario, etc. in the **org.preesm.tests.integration** plugin.
+When adding a new task in Preesm, the good practice is to add unit tests for the different parts of the algorithm in the **org.preesm.algorithm.tests**, possibly tests in the **org.preesm.model.tests** if the model was updated, and some full examples with actual working Workflow, Scenario, etc. in the **org.preesm.integration.tests** plugin.
 More about unit vs integration test can be found online:
 *  [https://www.guru99.com/unit-test-vs-integration-test.html](https://www.guru99.com/unit-test-vs-integration-test.html)
 *  [https://dzone.com/articles/unit-testing-vs-integration-testing-whats-the-diff](https://dzone.com/articles/unit-testing-vs-integration-testing-whats-the-diff)
 *  [https://stackoverflow.com/questions/5357601/whats-the-difference-between-unit-tests-and-integration-tests](https://stackoverflow.com/questions/5357601/whats-the-difference-between-unit-tests-and-integration-tests)